Parable of the Renegades

 It was considered a miracle that she managed to survive, but there was a consequence for continuing to cling on to dear life.
 Rio had no choice but to spend most of her childhood as a weak, frail, and very prone to sickness girl.

-Her parents still loved her despite her poor condition, but it also became apparent that they still wanted a healthier child with Rio being physically incapable of helping them around the house.
+Her parents still loved her despite her poor condition, but it also became apparent that they still wanted a healthier child with as Rio was incapable of helping them around the house.

 Three years later, Rio's younger sister, Yakumo Kiyodera (清寺八雲) was born.
-Unlike Rio, Yakumo was born brimming with energy.
-She was judged to be perfectly healthy and based on the firm grip she exerted when holding on to the midwife's middle finger, she was incredibly strong for a baby and she only continued to grow stronger as she grew older.
+Unlike her older sister, Yakumo was born brimming with energy.
+She was judged to be perfectly healthy and based on the firm grip she exerted when holding on to the midwife's middle finger, she was incredibly strong for a baby and she only continued to get better with age.
 Their parents took this as a sign that Yakumo's excellent condition was meant to be an apology from the heavens above for the sickly birth of their first daughter.

-While Yakumo was already walking and running before she turned one, Rio, even after almost a decade, required a stick or a cane to assist her with walking.
+While Yakumo was already walking and running before she turned one, Rio, even after almost a decade, still required a stick or a cane to assist her with walking.
 Because she could hardly move around, most of Rio's time every day was spent at home.
-She was confined to a futon in the Kiyodera residence's main room where the family heirloom, a katana belonging to their ancestors rested upon a nearby katana kake, a wooden mount designed to hold the blade and its scabbard when not in use.
+She was confined to a futon in the Kiyodera residence's main room where the family heirloom, an ancient katana called, “Kaguya” rested upon a nearby wooden mount designed to hold the blade and its scabbard when not in use.
 The weapon was always by her side like it was ready to cut down anyone to protect her.

 Every time she found it difficult to fall asleep, Rio would turn her head to the left.
 Her futon was positioned next to a sliding door that was intentionally left open for most of the time.
 This allowed Rio to at least breathe some fresh mountain air and gaze at the view of the Zen garden outside.
 The garden itself was beautiful, but with the Kiyodera residence having a concrete wall built around it, Rio eventually found the scenery to be dull after looking at it every day.